redhat-developer/intellij-rsp/CONTRIBUTING.md

     ```

-2. Once the plugin is installed and reloaded, there will be an OpenShift Icon in the Tool Windows list (bottom left).
+2. Once the plugin is installed and reloaded, there will be an Server Icon in the Tool Windows list (bottom left).

 > If you have any questions or run into any problems, please post an issue - we'll be very happy to help.